surlycoder/truck-router/README.md

 ### Installation

-1. Clone the truck-router repo
+1. Clone or download the truck-router repo
 1. Open the solution file "TruckRouter.sln" in Visual Studio 2017
 1. Change the build configuration to "Release"
 1. Build the solution by selecting Build | Build Solution from the VS 2017 menu